YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_deployment.md

 First, you need to create a Docker container for each application microservice and load the container to [Artifact Registry](https://cloud.google.com/artifact-registry).

-Create a repository for Docker images in the registry:
+1. Create a repository for Docker images in the `us-east4` region:
 ```shell
 gcloud artifacts repositories create geo-distributed-messenger-repo \
     --repository-format=docker \